-Chaukhamba is a mountain massif in the Gangotri Region
+Chaukhamba peak is a prominent mountain massif in the Gangotri group of mountains.

 Elevation of the Chaukhamba Range